 The insurance company will often request unnecessary or non-relevant documents as a reason to delay a decision regarding your claim indefinitely.
 It often takes an attorney to force the insurance company to make a final determination regarding your claim.
-If your claim is approved, your insurance company has five days from that date to settle your claim.
+If your claim is approved, your insurance company has five days from that date to settle your claim in Texas.

 In some circumstances, your insurance carrier can gain additional time to settle your claim.
 Your insurance company can get a 45-day extension to make a determination on your claim.
 Your insurance company must send you notice that it is using its 45-day extension and tell you the reason for the delay.

 An insurance carrier may be penalized under Texas law if they delay paying your claim for more than 60 days after receiving all requested documentation.

 In this case, you may have the right to collect:

 - Attorney’s fees; and

 The Texas personal injury attorneys at The Francis Firm can help you determine what penalties may apply to your case and get you the financial compensation you deserve.